felipeomar/felipeomar.github.io/index.md

 Under development...

 # About the author
-Student of Electrical Engineering at UFRN, he always liked about topics of physics, science and electronics.
-After get in the university, he discovered a new knowledge field: programming languages.
+Felipe Omar is a student of Electrical Engineering at UFRN, he always liked about topics of physics, science and electronics.
+After he got into the university, he discovered a new knowledge field: programming languages.
 Since then, he take more contact with the main languages like C/C++.
-He also have more affinity with digital systems, hardware description languages (like VHDL) and PIC microcontrollers (here includes assembly language).
+He also have more affinity with digital systems, hardware description languages (like VHDL) and PIC microcontrollers.

 Among your hobbies, there are series, films, musics (who don't like this?) and play guitar.
 Your objective is always work with things that make he feel well and, in same way, contribute to society.